For the good influencers of today and tomorrow, the secret lies in understanding

 But we can influence their behavior when we

 learn how the mind works.

-Her research has been published in top academic journals like Proceedings of the National Academy of Science and Psychological Science, and covered in media outlets like The New York Times, The Wall Street Journal, The Economist and the BBC.
+Zoe’s research has been published in top academic journals like Proceedings of the National Academy of Science and Psychological Science, and covered in media outlets like The New York Times, The Wall Street Journal, The Economist and the BBC.
 She has appeared on CNN and written for Harvard Business Review and Psychology Today.
-Google uses her behavioral economics framework as the basis for their global food policy.
-Zoe speaks internationally for Fortune 500 firms and leading NGOs, and her TEDx talk, How to Make a Behavior Addictive, has over 500,000 views.
+Google uses Zoe’s behavioral economics framework as the basis for their global food policy.
+Zoe speaks internationally for well-known firms and leading NGOs, and her TEDx talk, How to Make a Behavior Addictive, has more than half a million views.
 In 2017, Thinkers50 named Zoe a top global management thinker to watch.